wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/upgrade-migrate-windows-clients/includes/3-explore-supported-upgrade-paths.md

 ### Edition Upgrade paths for Windows 10 and later

 For Windows 10 or 11, changing editions is more accessible.
 Unlike previous versions of Windows, the in-place upgrade process isn't required.
-Switching to different editions doesn’t require the OS to be replaced.
+Switching to different editions doesn't require the OS to be replaced.
 Instead, the license used for the device determines the edition.
 The OS features reflect the new license if the license changes to another edition.

 This process is beneficial for new PC deployments.
 A new device might come with a specific edition of Windows, but the organization uses a different edition.
 The most common scenario is that your device purchase includes Pro, but the organization uses Enterprise or Education edition.
 Instead of a lengthy wipe and reload, a simple change to the licenses will change the edition.
 Most times, a reboot is unnecessary.